pchurchil1/DriveOps/README.md

 # vehicle-telemetry-platform

-One-command orchestration for the Vehicle Telemetry portfolio stack.

 This repo ties together three separate projects:

 - `vehicle-telemetry-api`: FastAPI backend, Postgres, migrations, seed data, and ingestion worker
 - `fleet-monitoring-dashboard`: React + TypeScript dashboard
 - `api-gateway-rate-limiter`: FastAPI gateway with Redis-backed token bucket rate limiting

-The integrated stack is optimized for demos and interview walkthroughs.
-The dashboard talks to the gateway, and the gateway proxies to the telemetry API, so normal UI usage exercises the reliability layer.

 ## Architecture